 About his work, Cornelius Eady has said: "First you'll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
 Then you'll notice the grace, the tenderness, the unblinking truth-telling just beneath his lines, the open and generous way he takes in our world."

 He has received many honors and awards, including a Whiting Writers Award, a Pushcart Prize, three Best American Poetry selections, as well as fellowships from the National Endowment for the Arts Fellowship and the Guggenheim Foundation.
+In 2014, he was named a recipient of a MacArthur Fellowship.
+He was elected a Chancellor of the Academy of American Poets in 2017.

 He is professor of creative writing at the University of Pittsburgh in Pennsylvania and lives in Pittsburgh with his family.